What is CSUN EOP?

 Who May Apply:

-Students who demonstrate academic potential and motivation, meet the EOP income guidelines and be California residents or qualify for an AB 540 nonresident tuition exemption.
-A limited number of students who may not be routinely eligible (but who have demonstrated they have the motivation and potential to matriculate and graduate) are granted exceptional admission consideration.
+To apply, students must demonstrate academic potential and motivation, meet the EOP income guidelines* and be California residents or qualify for AB 540/2000 nonresident tuition exemption. - A limited number of students who may not be routinely eligible (but who have demonstrated motivation and potential to matriculate and graduate) are granted exceptional admission consideration.

 How to get into college: